 The ancient kingdom of Butuan has been described in Chinese history as a small country ruled by a Hindu rajah and active in trading with kingdoms as far away as Japan and India.

 And the kingdom of Butuan was flush with unimaginable amounts of gold.

 In ancient times, the king could control the price of gold.
-He used it to fund wars, build palaces, and fund his kingdom.
+He used it to finance wars, build palaces, and fund his kingdom.

 Just the other day, I spoke to a friend of mine who was planning on purchasing a large amount of gold bullion.
 In addition to the real money benefits of gold, he sees this year’s gold crash as a resistance level to buy in and wait.

 However, when he told me he was planning on buying gold American Eagles, I couldn’t help but object.